terramate-io/terramate/docs/cli/cmdline/script/run.md

 ---
 title: terramate script run - Command
-description: With the terramate
+description: Execute a Terramate Script in all stacks or in a filtered subset of stacks by using the `terramate script run` command.
 ---

 # Script Run

 **Note:** This is an upcoming experimental feature that is subject to change in the future.
 To use it now, you must enable the project config option `terramate.config.experiments = ["scripts"]`

-The `script run CMD` command will run a Terramate script over a set of stacks. `CMD` needs to exactly match the label defined in the `script` block.
+The `terramate script run` command will run a Terramate script over a set of stacks. `CMD` needs to exactly match the label defined in the `script` block.
 For example:

 ```
 script "mycommand" {